playfulprogramming/playfulprogramming/content/blog/prelude/index.md

 ### Ecosystem size

 For starters, these tools are massively adopted.
 [React, Angular, and Vue account for 9% of the web in 2021](https://almanac.httparchive.org/en/2021/javascript#libraries-usage) and are consistently growing.
+While that might not sound like much, remember that [there are over 1.9 billion websites as of 2022](https://www.internetlivestats.com/total-number-of-websites/); Even 1% of that accounts for nearly 10 million sites.

 For example, React accounts for 12 million downloads a week from NPM alone and powers Meta's products (including Facebook, Instagram, and Messenger).
 React is utilized by a huge quantity of companies; everyone from Fortune 500s to hot startups are using React in some capactiy.